ballerina-platform/ballerina-lang/docs/lang-ref/statements.md

 ## Iterate

 An `iterate` statement provides a way to iterate through an iterator.
+It is defined as follows:

 ```
 iterate (VariableType VariableName : Iterator) {